blue-yonder/devpi-builder/README.rst

 =================
 ::

-    usage: devpi-builder [-h] [--blacklist BLACKLIST] [--pure-index PURE_INDEX] [--junit-xml JUNIT_XML] [--run-id RUN_ID] [--dry-run]
+    usage: devpi-builder [-h] [--batch] [--user USER] [--password PASSWORD] [--blacklist BLACKLIST] [--pure-index PURE_INDEX]
+                        [--junit-xml JUNIT_XML] [--run-id RUN_ID] [--dry-run]
                         [--client-cert CLIENT_CERT]
-                         requirements index user password
+                        requirements index

     Create wheels for all given project versions and upload them to the given index.

     positional arguments:
     requirements          requirements.txt style file specifying which project versions to package.
     index                 The index to upload the packaged software to.

     optional arguments:
-      -h, --help            show this help message and exit --user                The user to log in as.
+    -h, --help            show this help message and exit --batch               Batch mode.
+Do not prompt for credentials --user USER           The user to log in as.
-      --password            Password of the user.
+    --password PASSWORD   Password of the user.
-      --batch               Batch mode.
-Do not prompt for credentials --blacklist BLACKLIST
+    --blacklist BLACKLIST
                             Packages matched by this requirements.txt style file will never be build.
     --pure-index PURE_INDEX
                             The index to use for pure packages.
 Any non-pure package will be uploaded to the index given as positional argument.
 Packages already found in the pure index will not be built, either.
     --junit-xml JUNIT_XML
                             Write information about the build success / failure to a JUnit-compatible XML file.
     --run-id RUN_ID       Add the given string to all entries in the XML output, allowing to distinguish output from multiple runs in a merged XML.
     --dry-run             Build missing wheels, but do not modify the state of the devpi server.
     --client-cert CLIENT_CERT
                             Client key to use to authenticate with the devpi server.

+The following environment variables can be used instead of command line arguments:

+``DEPVI_USER``
+    The value of this environment variable will be used if ``--user`` is not given.

+``DEVPI_PASSWORD``
+    The value of this environment variable will be used if ``--password`` is not given.

 Features
 ========